A Chekanov-Eliashberg algebra for Legendrian graphs: DGA for Legendrian graphs with potentials

 Suppose that $f$ is infinitesimal admissible.
 Since there is a unique special point $\sfv$ in $\cl{\sU_\sfv}$,

-and so every edge contains a critical point, which is unique and $(m/2)$-folding for some $m$ by (1).
+and so every edge contains a critical point, which is unique and $(m/2)$-folding for some $m$ by (1)\footnote{See, figures in \S~\ref{subsubsection:infinitesimal disks} for examples of the infinitesimal disks.
+One can see that every edge of such disks contains a unique critical point of $(m/2)$-folding type.}.
 Moreover, each component of $\Pi\setminus (\bL_f\cup\bO_f)$ is diffeomorphically mapped onto the interior of a sector $\sector_{\sfv,i}$ for some $i$ by $f$.
 Therefore the following conditions hold: \begin{enumerate} \item [(4)] All vertices are neutral; \item [(5)] All edges are $(m/2)$-folding for some $m\ge 1$; \item [(6)] All $\bU_\bv$'s are disjoint. \end{enumerate}

 Condition (2) implies that the orientation is reversed an odd number of times on neighborhoods of $\be_i$ if and only if $t>0$ and $i$ is either $0$ or $t$.
 Therefore \begin{enumerate} \item [($\rm5'$)] $m$ is odd if and only if $t>0$ and $\be$ is either $\be_0$ or $\be_t$. \end{enumerate}